azimuttapp/azimutt/libs/aml/docs/entity.md

   created_at "timestamp with time zone"
 ```

-You can define the default attribute value with the `=` symbol:
+You can define the default values for the attribute with the `=` symbol:

 ```aml
 users